pzy1909/languagesbeakers/README.md

 ### The address of our final proof-of-concept prototype
 https://xd.adobe.com/view/9e1150e7-3555-4027-adbc-09ad63684f18-cb42/

 And all of our prototypes have already uploaded in github.
+And the screenshot of our high fidelity prototype is shown in week 11's iteration part.
 ### The detailed instruction of our prototype
 https://github.com/pzy1909/languagesbeakers/wiki/Detailed-Instruction-of-prototype